OCHA-DAP/hdx-python-utilities/README.rst

 Countries
 ~~~~~~~~~

-The usage of the countries functionality is best illustrated by some examples:
+The usage of the country mappings functionality is best illustrated by some examples:

 ::